3 Ways to Downgrade macOS Ventura to Monterey, Big Sur, or Earlier

 Part 4.
 Install macOS with Your Bootable Installer

-Plug your hard drive into Mac.
-(Make sure you have an internet connection.)
+Connect your hard drive to your Mac.
+(Ensure you have an internet connection.)

-If you're using an Intel-based Mac, hold down the Option/Alt key until you see the Startup Manager window.
-If you're using an M1 Mac, hold the power button while rebooting Mac.
+For Intel-based Macs, hold down the Option/Alt key until the Startup Manager window appears.
+For Apple Silicon Macs, hold the Power button while rebooting the Mac.

-Click on your external drive to select it as your startup disk.
-Your Mac will start up in Recovery Mode.
+Select your external drive from the list to set it as the startup disk.
+Your Mac will boot into Recovery Mode.

-Erase everything on your Mac and quit Disk Utility.
+Use Disk Utility to erase all data on your Mac and then quit Disk Utility.

 Select Reinstall macOS > Continue.

-Follow the instructions to install your macOS with the bootable drive you created.
+Follow the onscreen instructions to install your macOS using the bootable drive you created.